Ravenna/llmsTxtGenerator/content/collections/jobs/react-native-developer.md

       -
         type: text
         text: 'We hope to hear from you soon!'
-thumbnail: laravel-dev.webp
+thumbnail: react-native.webp
-short_description: 'We are looking to hire a junior full-stack developer to work closely with and learn from our team at Ravenna.
-You should be hungry to learn, flexible, and ready to dig in and work hard.'
+short_description: 'We are looking for a React Native developer interested in building performant mobile apps on both the iOS and Android platforms.'
 ---